Riverside Park Management

-Riverside Park Management is a non-profit organization in Winnipeg, Manitoba, Canada that manages real estate properties including and surrounding Shaw Park, home to the Winnipeg Goldeyes baseball club.
+Riverside Park Management is a non-profit organization in Winnipeg, Manitoba, Canada that manages real estate properties including and surrounding Blue Cross Park, home to the Winnipeg Goldeyes baseball club.

 History

 The organization was founded by Winnipeg businessman Sam Katz in 1997 to create a leasehold stake in the proposed CanWest Park stadium that eventually housed his Winnipeg Goldeyes baseball team.
 Katz himself served as the company's first president, and took part in negotiations with different levels of government concerning the stadium's construction.
 Riverside Park later leased the stadium grounds and surrounding lots from the city for $1 per year plus payments equal to property taxes, and sublet the land to the Goldeyes.
-CanWest Park, now known as Shaw Park opened in 1999.
+CanWest Park, now known as Blue Cross Park opened in 1999.
 In July 2004, the Goldeyes and Riverside Park had the same directors.

 Katz was elected as Mayor of Winnipeg in 2004, and remained president of Riverside Park until April 2008.
 He has said that he ended his involvement with the day-to-day management of the company after his election.
 His successor as president is Jason McRae-King.